Unbundling Payments: Moving Beyond a Full-Service PSP

-As this “new wave” of payments continues to gain traction, this likely means some big changes and opportunities for merchants.
+The unbundling movement is about breaking that cycle and giving merchants back control.
+As this “new wave” of payments continues to gain traction, this likely means some big changes and opportunities for merchants who unbundle their payments stack.

 Payments 3.0: Custom and Distributed

-Basis Theory CEO, Colin Luce, mentioned this new paradigm back in October 2023.
-Many all-in-one payment processors like Stripe and Adyen have built entire businesses on the promise of offering “everything” a merchant needs to accept and process payments - in what was considered payments 2.0.
+Basis Theory CEO, Colin Luce, mentioned this new paradigm in October 2023.
+Many all-in-one payment processors like Stripe and Adyen have built entire businesses on the promise of offering “everything” a merchant needs to accept and process payments.

-This desire to “unbundle” elements of payments - like fraud protection, 3DS, intelligent routing, and more - gives merchants more control over their payments stack.
+This desire to “unbundle” elements of payments, like fraud protection, 3DS, intelligent routing, and billing, gives merchants more control over their payments stack.
+Routing, acceptance, cost, and customer experience can be tailored based on the specific business model.

 Unbundling Payments: Benefits for Merchants

-As of March 2024, Stripe lists over a dozen distinct products available for merchants.
-While Stripe has delivered value to customers for over ten years now, no one company can be best-in-class for so many focuses.
+As of March 2024, Stripe lists over a dozen products for merchants.
+While Stripe has delivered value to customers for over ten years, no single company can be best-in-class for so many focuses.
 This is commonly the case for most all-in-one PSPs, where they have the leverage of offering many “decent” services to keep merchants locked in.

-If merchants choose to decentralize and unbundle payments and instead build a custom payment stack, they can experience many benefits.
+If merchants feel they are outgrowing a full-service PSP or choose instead to build a custom payment stack, they can experience many benefits.

 Choosing Best-Fit Solutions